American Red Cross

 If you prefer a private lesson, different packages are offered, and the lessons can choose the preferred instructor.
 Semi-private lessons with multiple participants (no more than 3) only require one fee.

-Swim Lesson Registration Form - Fall 2024 (PDF)
+Swim Lesson Registration Form - Spring 2025 (PDF)

 Sycamore Tricycle Derby & Indiana State University Homecoming